galactic-src/rust-beck-tdd/README.md

 This chapter felt more enjoyable - I had a decent sense of where we were going, and it felt like we were building more directly towards a solution.
 On the other hand, it was odd to finish up with a failing test.

+##### Chapter 22 - Dealing With Failure

+There was a sneaky bit at the end of the chapter where he suggests that setup failures be handled properly.
+Investigating this revealed that actually, using our original running mechanism, we are in fact silently catching failures anyway.

+I introduced a method into my TestCaseTest which expects that the test runs without failures off the back of this - there might be a neater way.

+Adding the setup call to our try block fixed the actual issue.